 blushing seafood chowder

-Your Blushing Seafood Chowder is ready…
+Your delicious Blushing Seafood Chowder is ready…

 Serve immediately, topped with reserved chorizo crumbles and chopped fresh chives.